Documentation

 To generate the Swagger documentation on the Controller actions, you can run the command below.

-It will scan all the Nomirun controllers and add the Swagger attribute if not already present.
+It will scan all the Nomirun controllers and add the Swagger attribute to all controller actions if not already present.

 If your computer has CUDA 12 installed, the process will use the Nvidia graphic card to run the AI model, which runs much faster than on the CPU.